January 17, 2019 Chess No Comments on The Evolution of Web Animation

 Flash was created during the PC era – for PCs and mice.
 But the mobile era is about low power devices, touch interfaces and open web standards – all areas where Flash falls short.

 When looking into incorporating web animation into your page or website, there are pros and cons to consider when it comes to each animation technique.

 Other techniques used in web animation also include APGN and SMIL, although they are not supported in all browsers.

 Treat the use of animation on the web just like a design decision with the outcome an improvement to the overall appearance and user experience on your website.
 For more information on web animation, explainer videos, and web design, get in touch with MicroCreatives, a creative outsourcing and design agency based in the Philippines.
-Our web designers, animators, motion graphics artist, and web developers will work with you to create seamless and interactive web animation and integrate it to your responsive and user-friendly UI/UX web design.
+Our web designers, animators, motion graphics artist, and web developers will work with you to create seamless and interactive web animation and integrate it into your responsive and user-friendly UI/UX web design.